-The Support Team Network’s mission is to enable volunteers to come together to offer intentional support to persons with any healthcare need through a sustainable, joyful model.
+The Support Team Network’s mission is to teach volunteers how to offer intentional support to persons with any healthcare need through a sustainable, joyful model.

-The team approach also makes it easier for the recipient to receive care by communicating all activities through one or two trusted persons.
+This model makes it easier for the recipient to receive care by communicating all activities through one or two trusted persons.
 And it makes it easier for persons who want to help in a coordinated way so that it does not depend on one person.

-Two, we offer free orientation to groups in congregations and organizations so that they can start teams for persons they know, or reach out to others in the community who do not have anyone.
+Two, we offer train-the-trainer training, called Coaches Training, for congregations, and organizations so that teams can be started for persons already known, or reach out to persons who do not have support in a community.

 Brief History: The Support Team Network has taught persons to develop volunteer teams through 125 two-day trainings located in 37 states.
 Over 5,000 persons have attended the two-day trainings, and an estimated 10,000 teams have been created.

 - Always care – Listen with empathy, be compassionate and support those in need.

 - Own it - Be accountable, take action and make it happen.

 - Work together - Think win-win, build consensus and play your role on the team.